darrenjw/blog/sbml-scala/DraftPost.md

 ```
 Then in code it is clear that `Unit` refers to the Scala type and `JsbmlUnit` refers to the JSBML class.

 Also note that `JavaConversions` has been imported.
 This provides an implicit conversion from a Java to a Scala iterator, and this simplifies iterating over SBML `listOf`s.
-Here is used it to implicitly convert the `listOfSpecies` Java iterator into a Scala iterator so that I can call `foreach` on it.
+Here it is used it to implicitly convert the `listOfSpecies` Java iterator into a Scala iterator so that I can call `foreach` on it.

 ### Further reading

 This complete runnable example is available in my <a href="https://github.com/darrenjw/blog/tree/master/sbml-scala">blog repo</a> on github.
 This example will run on any system with a recent JVM installed.
-It does not require Scala, or libSBML, or JSBML, or any other dependency.
+It does not require Scala, or libSBML, or JSBML, or any other dependency (sbt will take care of dependency resolution).

 Once you are up and running with a simple example like this, the <a href="http://sbml.org/Software/JSBML/docs">JSBML Documentation</a> is fine.
 Start by reading the <a href="https://github.com/sbmlteam/jsbml/raw/master/doc/user_guide/User_Guide.pdf">User guide</a> and then use the <a href="http://sbml.org/Special/Software/JSBML/latest-stable/build/apidocs/">API Documentation</a>.